-One dead in shooting on North Harco Dr.
+BRPD identifies victim found shot to death at apartment building Monday

 Latest Weather Blog

-BATON ROUGE - Emergency crews are responding to a fatal shooting Monday morning on North Harco Drive.
+BATON ROUGE - Emergency crews responded to a fatal shooting reported around an apartment building Monday morning.

-Authorities said a man was pronounced dead on the scene.
-The victim has not been identified.
+Authorities said a man was found dead with gunshot wounds in the area of North Harco Drive late Monday morning.
+The Baton Rouge Police Department identified the victim as Lesage Butler III, 30.

 Trending News